twr14152/go2run/runcli/README.md

 ```
 cp -r runcli/ /home/pi/go/src/
 ```

-In your code all you will need to add is login credentials to the file you create.
+In this example we have 3 devices 2 ios-xe and 1 nx-os.
+The login parameters for the ios-xe are the same and the nxos has a different login.
+The app will then prompt you to enter the commands you want.
+In your code all you will need to add is login credentials to runcli.RunCli() for each group.
+The app will then prompt you for the commands to run.

 Sample code:

-Create file testruncli.go add the following:
+Created file testruncli.go and added the following:
 ```
 package main